 What’s next?
 What about all those little troublesome expenses called closing costs that typically add between 3 percent and 4 percent of the price of your new HUD home?

-As mentioned earlier, in many cases HUD will pay your broker’s commission.
-Plus, in many instances when you purchase a HUD home the agency will pick up your closing costs as well.
+As mentioned earlier, it is possible HUD will pay your broker’s commission if you include this in the terms of your offer.
+Similarly, the agency may pick up your closing costs as well.
 However, like with the broker’s commissions, closing costs must be made part of the offer when the bid is submitted to HUD.
+Bear in mind that HUD is less likely to make these payments if you are an investor, so factor in the full closing costs when evaluating the deal just in case you have to pay them.